Updated

 To learn more, watch this video or read our US Direct Indexing white paper.

-Wealthfront offers a free software-based financial advice engine that delivers automated financial planning tools to help users achieve better outcomes.
-Investment management and advisory services are provided by Wealthfront Advisers LLC, an SEC registered investment adviser, and brokerage related products are provided by Wealthfront Brokerage LLC, a member of FINRA/SIPC.
+Investment management and advisory services are provided by Wealthfront Advisers LLC (“Wealthfront Advisers”), an SEC-registered investment adviser, and brokerage related products are provided by Wealthfront Brokerage LLC ("Wealthfront Brokerage"), a Member of FINRA/SIPC.
+Financial planning tools are provided by Wealthfront Software LLC (“Wealthfront Software”).

-Wealthfront, Wealthfront Advisers and Wealthfront Brokerage are wholly owned subsidiaries of Wealthfront Corporation.
+Wealthfront Advisers, Wealthfront Brokerage, and Wealthfront Software are wholly-owned subsidiaries of Wealthfront Corporation.

-© 2020 Wealthfront Corporation.
+© 2026 Wealthfront Corporation.
 All rights reserved.

 Comments are moderated prior to publication